This post may contain affiliate links. Please read our disclosure policy.

 • Red enchilada chile sauce – You can definitely use a homemade enchilada sauce recipe, in fact I recommend it if you have the time.
 But the canned sauces available are just so good that I often take the shortcut!
 My favorites are Old El Paso and Las Palmas.
 They are available in mild, medium or hot.

-• Cheddar jack cheese – freshly grated off the block is best.
+• Cheddar jack cheese – Freshly grated off the block is best.
 Pre-shredded cheese has a coating that prevents proper melting.

-How to Make Beef Enchiladas
+How To Make Beef Enchiladas

-Ground Beef Enchiladas are pretty simple to make, but do require a few extra steps.
+Enchiladas are pretty simple to make, but do require a few extra steps.

-See recipe card below for ingredient quantities and full instructions.
+See the recipe card below for full, detailed instructions

 4 images showing the steps for making ground beef enchiladas